casscurs/s21_SimpleBashUtils/README.md

-# Simple Bash Utils
+# Simple Bash Utilities

 Development of Bash text utilities: cat, grep.

 ## Chapter I

-## Information

 ### cat Usage

-Cat is one of the most frequently used commands on Unix-like operating systems.
-It has three related functions with regard to text files: displaying them, combining copies of them and creating new ones.
+Cat is a frequently used command on Unix-like operating systems for displaying, combining, and creating text files.

 `cat [OPTION] [FILE]...`